fullstack-storyteller/Practice/WebAPI/1-WebAPI-Intro.md

 ### HATEOS (Hypermedia as the Engine of Application State)

 In each request there will be a set of hyperlinks, that lets us know what other action can be performed on this resource

+## WCF or WEB API

+- A lot of configuration is required, especially when we want to create a RESTFul service using WCF.
+But WEB API are made for Restful Services
+- We use WCF when we need a service which is transport or protocol independent.
+In a WCF, we can have XML over HTTP for interoperability and Binary message or TCP for performance in a single WCF service with multiple end points.
+Web API can't do this.
+- .Net 3.5 or earlier only supports WCF not Web API
+- if you have an existing SOAP service you must that you want to add REST to reach more users/clients